prismicio/prismic-client/examples/with-express/README.md

 [`node-fetch`](https://github.com/node-fetch/node-fetch).
 We also implement client caching using [`quick-lru`](https://github.com/sindresorhus/quick-lru).

-We also create and register a `prismicAutoPreviewsMiddleware` Express middleware.
-This automatically enables the client to fetch draft content during a Prismic preview session.
+Note that a client is created using a special `createClient()` function defined in the app.
+A new client is needed for each request since a client can be stateful.
+If you enable previews for a specific request, for example, you don't want that same client to return preview content for a different, non-preview request.

 ## How to run the example